Graduate School (Master’s/PhD)

 Next, you need to identify programs where you would like to apply.
 A searchable database website like www.gradschools.com identifies programs by academic field and location.
 Then individual university websites offer details on program information, application materials, and information about financial aid and housing.

-The GRE Search Service is a free, web-based service that matches prospective graduate students with participating graduate schools as well as with fellowship sponsors and non-profit organizations that promote graduate education.
+The GRE Search Service is a free service that matches prospective graduate students with participating graduate schools as well as with fellowship sponsors and non-profit organizations that promote graduate education.
 If you match the recruitment profile of a participating institution/organization, you will be sent information about graduate programs, admission requirements, financial aid opportunities, fellowships, and other educational opportunities.
-You will automatically be included in the Search Service when you register for a GRE Test.
+You can elect to be included in the Search Service when you register for a GRE Test.
 Anyone considering graduate study may also register for the FREE GRE Search Service without registering for the GRE.
 See www.gre.org for more details.

 Application Resources: The Center for Career & Professional Development offers programming, such as the Getting Into Graduate School faculty panel, test prep strategy sessions, and free practice entrance exams.
 Other CCPD support services include practice interviews, which can be tailored to graduate school admission, and review of application materials like CVs and personal statements.